 - Helped the Knicks reach the NBA Finals in 1994 and 1999

 - Spent 11 seasons on the coaching staff with the New York Knicks (2003-14), twice serving as the team’s interim head coach (2004, 2005)

 - First round pick (14th Overall) by the Indiana Pacers in 1981

-Herb Williams begins his third season with the New York Liberty after joining Bill Laimbeer’s staff prior to the 2015 season.
+Herb Williams begins his fourth season with the New York Liberty after joining Bill Laimbeer’s staff prior to the 2015 season.
 He returned to Madison Square Garden after spending 13 seasons as a coach for the New York Knicks (2001-2014), which marked the longest tenure of any on-the-bench assistant coach in franchise history.

-Over the past two seasons as Williams has worked primarily with the Liberty’s front court players, New York has posted the best defensive field goal percentage in the league, and led the WNBA in rebounding (38.6) during the 2016 season.
+Over the past three seasons as Williams has worked primarily with the Liberty’s front court players, New York has posted the best defensive field goal percentage in the league, and led the WNBA in rebounding (38.6) during the 2016 season.
 All-Star forward Tina Charles has earned back-to-back All-WNBA First-Team nods, and was the runner-up for league MVP in 2016, when she became just the 3rd player in WNBA history to lead the league in scoring and rebounding in the same season.

 Included in Williams’ coaching tenure is an overall mark of 17-27 as Knicks head coach.
 Succeeding Lenny Wilkens as Knicks headmaster on Jan.
 22, 2005, Herb piloted New York for the remainder of the 2004-05 season, going 16-27.
 He also notched a 120-110 win over Orlando as interim coach on Jan.
 14, 2004, prior to Wilkens’ formal arrival.
 Herb has also served as head coach of the Knicks’ entries in the 2003 Reebok Boston Summer Pro League and the 2004 LA Summer Pro League in Long Beach.